-- Add whole numbers with more than 4dgits using formal written column methods - Solve addition and subtraction problems up to three decimal places - Practice adding decimals, including a mix of whole numbers and decimals with different numbers of decimal places and components of 1
+- Add whole numbers with more than 4 digits, including using formal written methods (columnar addition). - Pupils practise using the formal written methods of columnar addition with increasingly large numbers to aid fluency (non-statutory). - Solve problems involving numbers up to three decimal places. - Practise adding decimals, including a mix of whole numbers and decimals, decimals with different numbers of decimal places, and complements of 1 (for example, 0.83 + 0.17 = 1) (non-statutory).